 Even with the gigantic leaps we have taken in this regard, the rate of growth and housing needs do not match up.
 Nonetheless, my concern is to implement the creative strategies of the Thriving in Place plan, funding it, and if need be, adapting to new innovative ideas that may arise.
 I have changed the policy from investing purely in small units of affordable housing to prioritizing family-size housing and affordable homeownership opportunities.
 It is my utmost concern to seize or create opportunities for this life-changing prospect for families in Salt Lake City.

-Salt Lake City leads the State in the number of low income housing units built.
-While this is an admirable accomplishment which provides housing to many people that would otherwise be forced to leave the City and should continue, we must also not forget the higher wage earners.
-To do so, the Council must place emphasis on the creation of housing units that are affordable for residents of all income levels of our city.
+Salt Lake City leads the State in the number of low-income housing units built.
+While this is an admirable accomplishment that provides housing to many people who would otherwise be forced to leave the City and should continue, we must also not forget the higher wage earners.
+To do so, I place emphasis on the creation of housing units that are affordable for residents of all income levels in our city.

-Although there are nationwide factors that contribute to this affordability issue, the City Council must work on policies that will ensure equitable housing opportunities and promote long-term housing market stability for all.
-If not addressed, rents and housing prices will continue to rise, creating even more of a housing crisis, pricing our residents out of our district.
+Although nationwide factors contribute to this affordability issue, I am committed to working on policies that will ensure equitable housing opportunities and promote long-term housing market stability for all.
+If we do not address this, rents and housing prices will continue to rise, exacerbating the housing crisis and pricing our residents out of our district.

 Our city's future is calling, and I am resolute in my determination to answer with solutions that are innovative, inclusive, and enduring.

 Click here to read more about my concerns for Salt Lake City.